 The WordPress User profile already includes some key fields you may want to leverage for your membership site, such as “Site URL”, and “Description” (or biographical info).
 This post covers how to capture those fields for display on user profiles.

-- Read the documentation on the Member Profile Edit page included in Paid Memberships Pro for more information about this feature.
+Frontend Profile ManagementAny custom field or default user field can be managed on the member’s frontend profile page.
+Read the documentation on the Member Profile Edit page included in Paid Memberships Pro for more information about this feature.

 Who can see the member directory and profiles?